How well can you speak and understand French? By taking the French proficiency test, you can know your accurate level of fluency and competence.

 They are structured across different levels, providing a clear path for learners to progress from beginner levels (e.g., A1) to advanced (e.g., C2).
 This allows individuals to set achievable language learning goals.

-Individuals can know their shortcomings and help them study and improve their French to take their language skills to the next level.
-It also increases confidence.
+Individuals can learn their shortcomings and help them study and improve their French to take their language skills to the next level.
+This can also increase confidence.

 Since these French exams are globally approved, you do not have to worry whether they will be accepted.
 They provide a standard measure of language proficiency.